Average Cost of In Home Care for the Elderly

 The Sandwich Generation Scramble

 Adult children raising children often become responsible for the care of elderly parents.
 This life situation is called being in the sandwich generation.
-Adult children scramble to find workable solutions to manage career, care for elderly parents and raise children.
+Adult children scramble to find workable solutions to manage careers, care for elderly parents, and raise children.

 A survey from T. Rowe Price (1) called Parents, Kids & Money reveals information about how the sandwich generation manages.
 Adult children caregivers, 73%, agree that caring for a parent or relative takes time away from time with children.